Since every novel starts with the cover, we will discuss the best romance book cover designs and their aesthetic interpretation in this article.

-The title is enriched with the hard long shadow effect that makes it elevated from the background.
-Like in the previous book example, the conjunction with the preposition is tucked under the words Courses and Kisses.
+The title is enriched with the long shadow effect that elevates it from the background.
+Like in the previous book example, the conjunction with the preposition is tucked under Courses and Kisses.

-A small design element is placed on the letters, which is vital for the story – rose flower.
+A small design element is placed on the letters, vital for the story – rose flower.
 I would say that it holds two symbolic purposes.
-The first one is a direct representation of the rose pendant that Jaya possesses and is the family conflict object.
+The first one directly represents Jaya’s rose pendant and is the family conflict object.

-Additionally, the rose is an illustration of love, and those emotions start to awaken in Jaya to her nemesis.
+Additionally, the rose illustrates love, and those emotions start to awaken in Jaya to her nemesis.

 Jaya is placed on the top of the cover and looks down on the Grey, which suggests that she is more important.
 However, with the letter twirls’ help, she can slowly climb down and be on the same level as her nemesis.